 His family faced an onslaught of predators from the ground and sky.

-Nonnative rats and the Jackson’s chameleon, a species introduced from Kenya for the pet trade, preyed on snails.
+Nonnative rats and Jackson’s chameleon, a species introduced from Kenya for the pet trade, preyed on snails.
 Climate change is drying lower elevations on the islands and sending snails to shrinking habitat on mountain tops.
 Habitat destruction in the form of deforestation for agriculture and timber and the introduction of invasive plants and animals.

 But probably the biggest threat — and one of the most overwhelming for researchers — is the rosy wolfsnail.